 Holders of common units have only limited voting rights on matters affecting our business.
 We hold a meeting of the limited partners every year to elect one or more members of our board of directors and to vote on any other matters that are properly brought before the meeting.
 Common unitholders (excluding Capital Maritime and its affiliates) elect five of the eight members of our board of directors.
 We do not currently have any outstanding subordinated units.
 The elected directors are elected on a staggered basis and serve for three-year terms.
 Our general partner in its sole discretion has the right to appoint the remaining three directors and to set the terms for which those directors will serve.
-The partnership agreement also contains provisions limiting the ability of unitholders to call meetings or to acquire information about our operations, as well as other provisions limiting the unitholders' ability to influence the manner or direction of management.
-Unitholders have no right to elect our general partner and our general partner may not be removed except by a vote of the holders of at least $66\frac{2}{3}$ % of the outstanding units, including any units owned by our general partner and its affiliates, voting together as a single class and a majority vote of our board of directors.
-Currently, 48,098,362 common units are owned by non-affiliated public unitholders, representing a 69.3% common unitholder interest in us.
+The partnership agreement also contains provisions limiting the ability of common unitholders to call meetings or to acquire information about our operations, as well as other provisions limiting the unitholders' ability to influence the manner or direction of management.
+Unitholders have no right to elect our general partner and our general partner may not be removed except by a vote of the holders of at least 66 2/3% of the outstanding units, including any units owned by our general partner and its affiliates, voting together as a single class and a majority vote of our board of directors.
+Currently, 48,098,362 common units are owned by non-affiliated public unitholders, representing 69% of our common units and a 56% common unitholder interest in us overall.